bemasher/JSONGen/README.md

 ## Caveats
   * Currently sibling field names are not guaranteed to be unique.
-  * Lists containing both integers and floating point values are interpreted as a list of float64.

 ### License
 The source of this project is licensed under Affero GPL.
 According to [http://choosealicense.com/licenses/agpl/](http://choosealicense.com/licenses/agpl/) you may: